AlexanderPoone/CloudProject/_paper_reviews/paper2.md

 | CAP theory | Focus on CA | Focus on AP |
 | PACELC theory (else if no failure) | PA/EC: In the baseline case, the system guarantees reads and writes to be consistent. | PA/EL: If a partition occurs, they give up consistency for availability, and under normal operation they give up consistency for lower latency. |

+Document-oriented databases are inherently a subclass of the key-value store, another NoSQL database concept.
+The difference lies in the way the data is processed; in a key-value store, the data is considered to be inherently opaque to the database, whereas a document-oriented system relies on internal structure in the document in order to extract metadata that the database engine uses for further optimization.
+Although the difference is often negligible due to tools in the systems,[a] conceptually the document-store is designed to offer a richer experience with modern programming techniques.

 | Problem | DocumentDB (Mongo) Technique | DynamoDB Technique | Advantage |
 |---------|---------|-----------------|-----------|